The Auberge of the Flowering Hearth: Controversies

 There is discussion over whether or not the auberge de Groot visited existed as described.
 Due to de Groot's blindness, most of the descriptions are likely fictionalized.
-De Groot's then assistant, the art historian Petra Chu, had accompanied de Groot along with Bonnie Messenger to the auberge inn in 1968, and noted that they had very few meals and the inn in reality had very little decor, unlike de Groot's descriptions in his book.
+De Groot's then-assistant, art historian Petra ten-Doesschate Chu, had accompanied de Groot along with Bonnie Messenger to the auberge inn in 1968, and noted that they had very few meals and the inn in reality had very little decor, unlike de Groot's descriptions in his book.

 De Groot himself insisted that he couldn't reveal the inn's real name and location for fear of tourists.
 When it was found, readers were disappointed to find that the inn and its cooking were nothing like the book.
 In response, de Groot made excuses that the new owners must have changed the menu, or French conservation laws meant the cooking couldn't be the same.

 Cookbook editor Judith Jones rejected the book due to lack of substantive materials, despite de Groot insisting upon the "total reality" of the book.
 Philadelphia Inquirer Food Editor Elaine Tait had her own suspicions, referring to the Auberge as a "Utopia where nothing ever burns, is too salty or sweet."
 Chef Alice Waters, much inspired by the book, had attempted to find the auberge, and found it to be not like description either.